 Eye care practitioners should carefully instruct patients about the following lens care and safety precautions.
-For therapeutic use, in some circumstances only the eye care practitioner will insert and remove lenses and if so, patients should be instructed NOT to handle lenses themselves.
-It is strongly recommended that patients be provided with a copy of the Bausch + Lomb PureVision®2 (balafilcon A) Visibility Tinted Contact Lens Patient Information Booklet available from Bausch + Lomb and understand its contents prior to dispensing the lenses.
+It is strongly recommended that patients be provided with a copy of the Bausch + Lomb Pure Vision®2 For Presbyopia (balafilcon A) Visibility Tinted Contact Lens Patient Information Booklet available from Bausch + Lomb and understand its contents prior to dispensing the lenses.